ans-group/docs.ukfast.co.uk/source/security/bruteforce.md

 It's very common, and not typically a very effective type of attack, but the sheer number of these requests can sometimes contribute to load issues.

+### Types of brute forcing

+It's  possible for brute forces to occur over any protocol that allows a login and is open over the internet, for example, wordpress sites with an admin page, any other sites that allow logins, SSH, cPanel/Plesk, and FTP.

 ### Wordpress

 Wordpress is a common target of these attacks due to it's popularity.
 On wordpress, there are two files that are typically targeted for brute forcing: